 Thomas Jane (Wilfred James), Molly Parker (Arlette James), Dylan Schmid (Henry James), Kaitlyn Bernard (Shannon Cotterie), Neal McDonough (Harlan Cotterie), Brian D’Arcy James (Sheriff Jones), Bob Frazer (Mr Lester)

 In 1930, Wilfred James sits in a hotel room in Omaha and writes his confession.
 Back in 1922, Wilfred owned the eighty-acre Hemingford Home farm in rural Nebraska.
-His wife Arlette inherited an adjoining hundred acres after the death of her father.
-She decided she wanted to sell her half of the property and move to the city but Wilfred was opposed to the idea.
+His wife Arlette then inherited an adjoining hundred acres after the death of her father.
+Arlette decided that she wanted to sell her property and move to the city but Wilfred was opposed to the idea.
 Their fifteen year-old son Henry had become involved with a neighbouring girl and did not want to leave.
 Wilfred played on this and persuaded Henry to join in a plot to kill Arlette.
 After she got drunk one night, they held her down and Wilfred slashed her throat.
-They disposed of her by throwing the body down the well and concocted a story about her having walked out on them.
+They disposed of her by throwing the body down the well and afterwards concocting a story about her having walked out on them.
 However, what happened continued to plague the two of them long after the event.

 1922 is based on the novella of the same name that appears in the King collection Full Dark, No Stars (2010).
-The film version was made by Australian director Zak Hilditch who had previously made the highly impressive End of the World film These Final Hours (2013).
+The film version was made by Australian director Zak Hilditch who had previously made the highly impressive End of the World film These Final Hours (2013) and subsequently went on to make the horror film Rattlesnake (2019) in which Carmen Ejogo is asked to kill as price to save her daughter’s life.
 The film was released directly to Netflix.

 1922 is not quite the horror film you expect it to be.
-If anything, it approaches more the territory of King’s Dolores Claiborne (1995), which did not have enough material to meet the criteria for inclusion here, and its focus around the state of mind of someone who plots an act of murder.
+If anything, it approaches more the territory of King’s Dolores Claiborne (1995), which did not have enough material to meet the criteria for inclusion as horror on this site, and its focus around the state of mind of someone who plots an act of murder.
 1922 pushes this far more into the territory of dark psychology.
 That said, it is still far more of a state of mind film rather than it offers anything in the way of jumpshocks that you would expect of a horror film.
-We do get the appearance of some possibly imagined rats and the bloody figure of Molly Parker’s corpse, In these moments, it starts to approach something of Repulsion (1965) territory.
+We do get the appearance of some possibly imagined rats and the bloody figure of Molly Parker’s corpse, In these moments, it starts to approach something of the territory of Repulsion (1965).